The Absolute Best Sci-Fi Movies to Watch on Prime Video

-On the big Google Search hunt for a great sci-fi movie?
-Prime Video's back catalog offers a decent selection of inventive, thrilling and satisfyingly mind-bending sci-fi gems.
+Need a satisfying sci-fi movie to watch this evening?
+Prime Video's back catalog offers a decent selection of inventive, thrilling and occasionally mind-bending sci-fi gems.
 One of them is 2016's Infinity Chamber, a sci-fi indie that ticks every sci-fi indie box.
 Or you can rewatch the Arnold Schwarzenegger action classics for a hit of nostalgia and unforgettable one-liners.

 Scroll down for the best sci-fi movies to watch on Prime Video.